LiITA-LOD/text-linker/README.md

 ## Getting started

 > [!IMPORTANT]
 > Each component will need a `.env` to be configured in its folder.
 Please refer to the documentation of each component for more information.
-Consider `docker-compose.yaml` as living documentation on how to coordinate the components in case you're confused.
+Consider `docker-compose.yaml` as living documentation on how to configure the environment variables for the components in case you're confused.

 If you're using `nix` you can simply run `mprocs` and a local development environment will be running in a few moments.